 Criteria.
-A candidate must be a U.S. citizen or permanent resident, 35 years of age or younger, or not more than seven years beyond receiving a Ph.D. by December 31 of the year in which nominated.
+A candidate must be a U.S. citizen or permanent resident.
+He or she must be 40 years of age or younger, OR not more than 10 years beyond receipt of the Ph.D. degree, by December 31st of the year in which they are nominated.
 The candidate should have demonstrated exceptional individual achievements in scientific or engineering research of sufficient quality to be placed at the forefront of his or her peers.
 Criteria also include originality, innovation and a significant impact on the individual's field.

 Candidates.
 Nominations come from responses to a call for nominations sent to universities and colleges; scientific, engineering and other professional societies and organizations; and members of the National Academy of Sciences and the National Academy of Engineering.
 The solicitation is also made available on the NSF web site.
 Candidates are nominated on the basis of the above criteria.